kranzky/kranzky/README.md

 ### G'day!
 I'm Jason Hutchens from :australia:

-I'm an engineer specialising in startups, web development, game design and AI.\
+I'm a 48yo engineer specialising in startups, web development, game design and AI.\
 I :heart: Ruby, Vue and C, and have also worked professionally with JS, Python, C++ and ~~Java~~.\
 I love Terry Pratchett and They Might Be Giants :star_struck:\